USB encryption

 Corsair Flash Padlock: It uses customizable 4-10 digit personal identification number to lock and unlock the encrypted USB flash drive, AES 256bit encryption secured, hacking detection locks device for 2 minutes after 5 failed PIN number attempts.

-IronKey S200: Encryption key is kept on the chip and never passed to memory, IronKey S200 uses AES 256-bit encryption in CBC mode, security level 3 FIPS 140-2 validated, tamper resistant designed hardened with epoxy compound encasing the chips.
+IronKey: Encryption keys are kept on the chip and never passed to memory, Imation IronKey uses AES 256-bit encryption in CBC mode, security level 3 FIPS 140-2 validated, tamper resistant designed hardened with epoxy compound encasing the chips, available for Mac, Linux and Windows.

 Super Talent SuperCrypt Pro: Hardware based USB flash drive encryption supporting USB3.0, with 64MB Cache, SuperCrypt Pro uses 256bit AES encryption in XTS mode, encryption key is stored in hardware and never passed on the USB or system bus and it has a secure erase feature.